ngonthier/Icono_Art_Analysis/Classif_Paintings/tf_faster_rcnn/README.md

 # tf-faster-rcnn
 A Tensorflow implementation of faster RCNN detection framework by Xinlei Chen (xinleic@cs.cmu.edu).
 This repository is based on the python Caffe implementation of faster RCNN available [here](https://github.com/rbgirshick/py-faster-rcnn).
 Modifid by Nicolas Gonthier at Telecom ParisTech for his PhD.

+The weight/models are available here : https://partage.mines-telecom.fr/index.php/s/ep52PPAxSI932zY
+You will need to modify the path in the files sorry.

 **Note**: Several minor modifications are made when reimplementing the framework, which give potential improvements.
 For details about the modifications and ablative analysis, please refer to the technical report [An Implementation of Faster RCNN with Study for Region Sampling](https://arxiv.org/pdf/1702.02138.pdf).
 If you are seeking to reproduce the results in the original paper, please use the [official code](https://github.com/ShaoqingRen/faster_rcnn) or maybe the [semi-official code](https://github.com/rbgirshick/py-faster-rcnn).
 For details about the faster RCNN architecture please refer to the paper [Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks](http://arxiv.org/pdf/1506.01497.pdf).

 ### Detection Performance